-The Company may organise, if necessary and justified, meetings via videoconference, conference call or any other means of communication.
+The committee may organise, if necessary and justified, meetings via videoconference, conference call or any other means of communication.

-At the request of the Chairman of the NRC Committee, information and data of vital importance to the proper understanding of the matters to be discussed at the meeting are prepared by the executive committee or by any other person designated by the Chairman of the NRC Committee and reviewed by the latter.
+At the request of the chairman of the NRC Committee, information and data which are important to the proper understanding of the matters to be discussed at the meeting are prepared by the managing director, with the support of the executive committee, or by any other person designated by the chairman of the NRC Committee and reviewed by the latter.
 This documentation and the draft minutes of the previous meeting are distributed in written form to each member before the end of the week preceding the meeting.
 The members are expected to have examined the documents before the meeting.
 Matters which are too delicate to put in writing will be explained at the meeting, with full disclosure of the circumstances.

-The Chairman is responsible for ensuring that all information received by the members is precise, complete and clear.
-The executive committee has an obligation to provide all necessary information and the NRC Committee can request any clarification that it wishes, should the need arise.
+The chairman is responsible for ensuring that all information received by the members is precise, complete and clear.
+The managing director, with the support of the executive committee has an obligation to provide all necessary information and the NRC Committee can request any clarification that it wishes, should the need arise.

-Between committee meetings, only the committee Chairman may communicate directly with the executive committee to request additional information.
-The other members can submit their questions via the Chairman.
+Between committee meetings, only the committee chairman may communicate directly with the managing director and the other members of the executive committee to request additional information.
+The other members can submit their questions via the chairman.